vanjmali/ConcretePlus/README.md

 # Concrete Plus
-Adds new Slabs that are mad of concrete.
+Adds new Slabs that are made of concrete.